beejay1293/schedule-management/README.md

 ## 🧠 Assumptions & Limitations

-- Appointments are validated to prevent overlapping time ranges.
 - Appointments only use a start time (date + time); no end time is used.
 This was a deliberate simplification to focus on core features and conflict prevention.
 - All time values stored in UTC.
 - No authentication (out of scope for this assessment).